THE PEOPLE’S REPUBLIC OF CHINA

 Chinese stations are very large and can be very busy so ensure you have enough time to buy/collect your ticket and catch your train.
 Ensure you arrive at the station at least an hour in advance.

-You can read more in my Guide to Train Travel in China.
+You can read more in my on how to buy train tickets in China.

 Want to see the Terracotta Warriors?
 See how to travel from Beijing to Xi’an by train.